Jivan052/NuroTrader/docs/DOCUMENTATION.md

 - **Comparison Mode**: Compare multiple tokens
 - **Technical Indicators**: Moving averages and other indicators

+## Firebase Integration

+The application uses Firebase for user management, waitlist functionality, and data storage.
+For detailed information about the Firebase integration, please see the [Firebase Integration Documentation](./FIREBASE_INTEGRATION.md).

+### Key Firebase Features

+- **Waitlist Management**: Store and manage users on the waiting list
+- **User Authentication**: Secure user authentication with wallet connections
+- **Real-time Updates**: Live updates for waitlist counts and user status
+- **Data Persistence**: Reliable storage for user information

 ## API Reference

 ### Agent API Endpoints